mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 per second.

-To our knowledge, this is the highest acquisition efficiency reported for 2D spiral fMRI to date (see Table S3 for a comparison of sequence parameters in several spiral fMRI studies), as well as the first high-resolution spiral fMRI study at ultra-high field.
+To our knowledge, this is the highest acquisition efficiency reported for 2D spiral fMRI to date (see Table SM 5 for a comparison of sequence parameters in several spiral fMRI studies), as well as the first high-resolution spiral fMRI study at ultra-high field.
 In combination with the presented evidence for geometric accuracy, this makes the presented spiral-out sequence an attractive